Yacht Isabela II sailing in the Galapagos Islands, Ecuador

 Experiencing the destination

-The Galapagos Islands are home to a fascinating niche of extraordinary wildlife featuring species so unique, you may not see them anywhere else.
-What’s the purpose of boarding a ship to traverse a destination like this oneif not to explore it?
-Why would you want to remain inside a ship, playing cards or watching a movie, when you’re surrounded by a cluster of remote and well-preserved islands, safe from the hustle and bustle of your everyday coastal vacation spot, just beckoning to be explored?
+The Galapagos Islands are home to a fascinating niche of remarkable wildlife, including animals that are so rare that you may never see them again.
+What is the point of boarding a ship to travel to a place like this if not to explore it?
+Why would you want to stay inside a ship, playing cards or watching a movie, surrounded by a slew of secluded and well-preserved islands, secure from the noise and bustle of your typical coastal holiday destination, simply begging to be explored?

-One thing that makes the Galapagos National Park and Marine Reserve so special is that they are ideal for research and exploration.
+One thing that makes the Galapagos National Park and Marine Reserve so unique is that they are ideal for research and exploration.
 Continual efforts to preserve and protect the archipelago are funded by tourism, which is carefully regulated, and adheres to the policies and rules of the GNP.
-Thanks to this important component, the visitor experience is filled with the stuff of true expeditioners’ dreams.
-In the company of certified naturalist guides, you’re free to explore to your heart’s content, and to do so safely.
+Thanks to this important component, the visitor experience is filled with the stuff of true expedition dreams.
+In the company of certified naturalist guides, you’re free to explore to your heart’s content and to do so safely.

 Ready to ditch the crowds aboard massive cruises in favor of the adventure and wonder that awaits in the Galapagos Islands?
 Chat with a destination expert today!

-Such uniquely diverse and fragile ecosystems thrive when they are undisturbed and well protected.
-The GNP’s hard limit on ship size inside the archipelago enables us to appreciate these islands free of massive tourism.
-By allowing a maximum of 100 guests per vessel, restricting the number of ships allowed in the archipelago, and keeping the size of expedition groups down to at most 16 explorers, the policies of the GNP help ensure the future of this remarkable place.
-Choose an expedition vessel and you will not only see the exquisite Enchanted Isles: you will connect to this paradise so deeply that you will have truly lived it.
+When such varied and vulnerable ecosystems are left alone and carefully preserved, they thrive.
+The GNP’s strict limit on ship size within the archipelago allows us to admire these islands without the crowds.
+The GNP’s rules assist in preserving the survival of this fantastic site by authorizing a maximum of 100 visitors per vessel, limiting the number of ships permitted in the archipelago, and keeping expedition parties to no more than 16 explorers.
+Choose an adventure Galapagos expedition vessel, and you will not only view the beautiful Enchanted Isles but feel so connected to this paradise that you will have genuinely experienced it.

 You’re in good hands.